 Bojana Jovanovic is an investigative reporter and deputy editor of the KRIK.
 For five years, she was an investigator for the Center for Investigative Reporting in Serbia (CINS).
 Since 2010 she has worked as a contributing investigative reporter for the international non-profit organization Organized Crime and Corruption Reporting Project (OCCRP).
 As part of the KRIK investigative team Bojana won Data Journalism Award in 2017.
 She also received two the National awards for investigative journalism - in 2011 and 2012.
 She trains journalist how to use online resources and databases.

 Dragana Peco works as an investigative journalist at KRIK and Organized Crime and Corruption Reporting Project (OCCRP) and a staff researcher for the Investigative Dashboard (ID) online platform.
 For six years she worked for the Centre for Investigative Reporting of Serbia (CINS).
-She won international 2018 Award for Outstanding Merits in Investigative Journalism, given by the Central European Initiative (CEI) and the South East Europe Media Organization (SEEMO).
+She received the 2021 award “Katarina Preradović” for professional integrity, journalistic excellence, and courage and won international 2018 Award for Outstanding Merits in Investigative Journalism, given by the Central European Initiative (CEI) and the South East Europe Media Organization (SEEMO).
 In 2019, she received EU Award for the Best Journalistic Investigative Story in Serbia.
 As part of the KRIK investigative team, in 2017 Dragana won Data Journalism Award and journalistic award for ethics and courage „Dusan Bogavac“.
 She received the Balkan Fellowship for Journalistic Excellence 2014 and three National awards for investigative journalism, in 2011, 2014 and 2016.
 Dragana trains other reporters in advanced journalism techniques, how to research business registries worldwide and follow the money.

 Jelena Vasic is a project manager at KRIK and investigative reporter who has worked with the Organized Crime and Corruption Reporting Project (OCCRP).
 From 2012 to April 2015 she was a member of journalistic team of the Center for Investigative Reporting in Serbia (CINS).
 She graduated at the Faculty of Political Sciences in Belgrade.
 As part of the KRIK investigative team she won Data Journalism Award in 2017.
 Jelena has won national annual award for investigative journalism in the category of online media for 2013.